 Sabina Groeneveld studied German Language and Literature and Educational Sciences at the Humboldt University of Berlin, Germany.
-Her MA/Staatsexamen research projects examined cross subject teaching methods and medieval literature.
-Sabina completed her PhD at the University of Sydney.
-Her doctoral research analysed private perspectives through letters, diaries and memoirs with a focus on aspects of everyday life and on the construction of belonging within the colonial context of Qingdao between 1897-1914.
-Her current research focuses on the dynamics within everyday life, Human-Animal-Studies and German Studies.
+She completed her PhD at the University of Sydney.
+Her doctoral research analysed private perspectives through letters, diaries and memoirs with a focus on power-relations connected with the construction of belonging (Heimat) within the colonial context of Qingdao between 1897-1914.
+Her current research focuses on power-dynamics within everyday-life, Human-Animal-Studies and German Studies.

 Can supervise: YES